 Before choosing which pieces to send to us, please read these guidelines carefully to learn more about what we're looking for in our contributors’ work!

 We want fresh, original work.
-Steer clear of the tired and cliché, as well as form-style work (e.g. "Where I'm From" poems).
+Steer clear of the tired and cliché, as well as form-style work (e.g. "Where I'm From" poems or "This I Believe" essays).
 Additionally, please do not submit fanfiction or retellings of popular film, book, or television series.
 No work that specifically features any copyrighted character will be accepted (we can’t afford the royalties!).

 Try to not grapple with themes that are large and lofty.
 Don’t deliver us the universe.
 Instead, bring us the ordinary—your ordinary—in an extraordinary way.